6th annual Engagement and Retention Report

-Organizations should embrace work flexibility as a practice, not a place.
+Organisations should embrace work flexibility as a practice, not a place.
 Employees have a holistic viewpoint of flexibility — it’s a style of work that enables them to live rich and productive lives both at and outside the workplace.
 Can employees take time to see a doctor, stay home with sick children, or adjust hours to meet outside needs?
-These and other scenarios are real-world moments that demonstrate an organization’s dedication to work flexibility.
+These and other scenarios are real-world moments that demonstrate an organisation’s dedication to work flexibility.

 What is flexibility for offline workers?

 Many employers define flexibility in such a way that it excludes offline workers.
 However, offline workers who say they are able to work in the way they prefer are more likely to be engaged, productive, and committed to their role.
 Like online workers, the critical step to improving flexibility for offline workers is to ask them what they want and need.

 From paid time off, including sick leave, to regular shifts, there are a lot of ways that employers can give offline workers the flexibility they need to meet their home-life needs as well as professional requirements.
 In a time when many are struggling to attract the talent they need, being an employer that offers flexibility could be a key differentiator for your employee value proposition.